symfony/symfony-docs/book/security.rst

 key in ``app/config/security.yml``.

-The ``$encoder`` object also has an ``isPasswordValid`` method, which takes the ``User`` object as the first argument and the plain password to check as the second argument.
+The ``$encoder`` object also has an ``isPasswordValid`` method, which takes the encoded password as the first argument and the plain password to check as the second argument.

 .. caution::